Central Statistical Office (United Kingdom): Development of the CSO

-Following Sir Harry Campion's retirement in March 1967, Claus Moser (now Lord Moser), a professor of statistics at the London School of Economics, was appointed director.
+Following Sir Harry Campion's retirement in March 1967, Claus Moser (later Lord Moser), a professor of statistics at the London School of Economics, was appointed director.
 Moser had the task of implementing proposals made by the House of Commons Estimates Committee in 1966, including the setting up of the Business Statistics Office to provide a centralised system of obtaining information from industry and the Office for Population, Censuses and Surveys to collect information from individuals and households through programmes of censuses, surveys and registers.
 He made major improvements in the area of social statistics in close partnership with the Office of Population Censuses and Surveys and paid particular attention to the development of the CSO's role of co-ordinating the statistical activities of individual government departments and the development of the Government Statistical Service (GSS), of which he became the head in 1968.
 After eleven years of statistical development and reorganisation, Moser resigned on 1 August 1978.
 The third director of the CSO was John Boreham (later Sir John Boreham), Moser's deputy.